Do you have enough saved for retirement?

 Not everyone can stomach aggressive risk.
 For employees that are anxious about the rollercoaster of stocks, many plans offer mutual funds, annuities, and other less risky instruments that run counter to the stock market.

 Tax-Deferred Does Not Mean Tax-Free

 The money in a 401k belongs to the employee.
 However, if they needed it before age 59 1/2, they pay a penalty plus the regular income tax on the withdrawal.
 Exceptions to the rule are total and permanent disability, loss of employment at age 55 or older, or a qualified domestic relations order after a divorce.

 After age 59 1/2, withdrawals from the account are without penalty.
 Only ordinary income tax is payable.
 The portion remaining continues to earn interest until withdrawn.

 Investing the 401k limits every year is an essential part of smart financial planning for many adults.
 The IRS limit for 2020 is $19,500 for employee contributions.
 For companies offering a match, the max contribution limit of $57,000 per year combined is a very nice nest egg.
 Inflation and uncertainty affect retirement quality.

 The amount of money required for comfort is difficult to predict, but inflation rates indicate that costs double or more every decade.
 Begin saving as early as possible to avoid falling short.
 Any amount, no matter how small, can grow with compounding and plenty of time.
 A 401k is the perfect vehicle because of its tax-deferred status.
 Instead of paying taxes when earned, taxes are paid at disbursement.

-Check out our website and Generate your form W-2 for this tax season online!
+You might also be interested in the 9 IRS red flags to watch out for.
+Feel free to check out our website and Generate your form W-2 for this tax season online!